 The first arrival of Islam in Javanese north coast of East Java has been mentioned above in Gresik which can be proved by the find of a gravestone in Kufic script by name Fatimah binti Maimun bin Hibattullah who died in 1082 (475 A.H.).
-The continuity of the coming of Islam in this area since the 14th to the 16th century has been proved by historical as well as archaeological data.
-It is interesting to note that the continuation of the arrival and spread of Islam of the second phase in East Java was based on the finds of many gravestones at Tralaya dated from the 14th century up to the beginning of the 16th century, inscribed in Arabic and even in Old Javanese.
-Tralaya belongs to Trowulan subdistrict which in the ancient time was assumed to be the capital city of Majapahit kingdom, therefore it means that at least in the 14th century when the kingdom achieved the glorious period, the Muslims had already came in and lived in an urban settlement that is the present Tralaya.
+Historical as well as archaeological data have proved the continuity of the coming of Islam in this area since the 14th to the 16th century.

+It is interesting to note that the continuation of the arrival and spread of Islam of the second phase in East Java based on the finds of many gravestones at Tralaya dated from the 14th century up to the beginning of the 16th century, inscribed in Arabic and even in Old Javanese.
+Tralaya belongs to Trowulan subdistrict which in the ancient time was assumed to be the capital city of Majapahit kingdom; therefore it means that at least in the 14th century when the kingdom achieved the glorious period, the Muslims had already come in and lived in an urban settlement that is the present Tralaya.

-The Muslim traders participated by their preachers at that time were actually accepted with peace and full tolerance by the authorities of Majapahit.
-It might be more on the basis of friendship and trading relation.
-The other archaeological data is the gravestone of Malik Ibrahim who died in 1419 (822 A.H.) at Gresik, one of the harbor town of Majapahit kingdom.
-According to J. P. Moquette, perhaps Malik Ibrahim came from Khurashan, but his gravestone has similarities from the point of writing, the Arabic characters, the material of marble stones, with the gravestone of Sultanaat Nahrisyah in Pasai who died in 1428 (831 A.H.), and the gravestone of 'Umar ibn Ahmad al-Kazaruni' who died in 1333 (734 A.H.) at Cambay in Gujarat, India.
-Therefore based on comparative study he has stated that those gravestones were made in the same fabric at Cambay in Gujarat.
+The Muslim traders participated by their preachers at that time were accepted with peace and full tolerance by the authorities of Majapahit.
+It might be more based on friendship and trading relation.
+The other archaeological data is the gravestone of Malik Ibrahim who died in 1419 (822 A.H.) at Gresik, one of the harbour towns of Majapahit kingdom.
+According to J. P. Moquette, perhaps Malik Ibrahim came from Khurashan, but his gravestone has similarities from the point of writing, the Arabic characters, the material of marble stones, with the gravestone of Sultanaat Nahrisyah in Pasai who died in 1428 (831 A.H.), and the gravestone of 'Umar ibn Ahmad al-Kazaruni' who died in 1333 (734 A.H) at Cambay in Gujarat, India.
+Therefore, based on the comparative study, he has stated that those gravestones were made in the same fabric at Cambay in Gujarat.

-The coming of Islam in the north coastal areas of East Java is also proved by the historical sources such as foreign accounts and local chronicles.
+The coming of Islam in the northern coastal areas of East Java also was proved by the historical sources such as foreign accounts and local chronicles.
 The Chinese account, Ying-yae Sheng-lan (1433), written by Ma Huan who accompanied Cheng Ho in his expeditions to several countries among others to East Java when the kingdom of Majapahit began to decline.
-During the visit of Cheng Ho to the capital city of Majapahit, he made a chance to visit Tuban and Gresik to meet the Chinese Muslim communities in those harbor towns.
+During the visit of Cheng Ho to the capital city of Majapahit, he made a chance to visit Tuban and Gresik to meet the Chinese Muslim communities in those harbour towns.
 Ma Huan has given information on the situation and condition of the peoples which among the Chinese Muslims there were Javanese Muslims everywhere mostly in the coastal areas of East Java, though there were still under the political power of Majapahit.
-The other foreign account about the coming of Islam in the north coastal areas of East Java is Suma Oriental of Tome Pirés written in 1512-1515.
+The other foreign account about the coming of Islam in the northern coastal areas of East Java is Suma Oriental of Tome Pirés written in 1512-1515.
 He said,

-At that time in the north coastal areas of East Java there were heathens but many Muslim merchants used to visit: Arabs, Gujaratese, Bengalese, Malayans and other nationalities.
+At that time in the northern coastal areas of East Java, there were heathens but many Muslim merchants used to visit: Arabs, Gujaratese, Bengalese, Malayans and other nationalities.
 They began to trade in the country and grew rich.
 They succeeded in building mosques, and mollahs Muslim lords came from abroad.
-Their number grew.
-The sons of these Moors were already Javanese and rich, for they have been in these parts for about seventy years.
-In some places the heathen Javanese lords themselves wanted to become Mohammedan, and the mollah and merchants Moors took possession of these places.
+Their number increased.
+The sons of these Moors have been already Javanese and rich, for they have been in these parts for about seventy years.
+In some places, the heathen Javanese lords themselves wanted to become Mohammedan, and the mollah and merchants Moors took possession of these places.
 Some fortified the places where they lived etc.